How does this medication work? What will it do for me?

 What form(s) does this medication come in?

-Each white-to-off-white, round, biconvex, film-coated tablet, debossed with "B50" on one side, contains bicalutamide 50 mg.
+Each white-to-off-white, round, biconvex, film-coated tablet, debossed with "B50" on one side, contains 50 mg of bicalutamide.
 Nonmedicinal ingredients: lactose monohydrate, magnesium stearate, hypromellose E5, polyethylene glycol, povidone K-30, sodium starch glycolate, and titanium dioxide.

 How should I use this medication?